Who We Are

 Our Monastery in Sioux Falls

 At the request of Most Rev. Robert Carlson.
-The founding sisters arrived from the Monastery of San Juan Bautista de Coscomatepec, Veracruz, Mexico to adore the Lord in the Holy Eucharist and to pray for all peoples, especially those in this diocese.
+The founding sisters arrived from the Monastery of San Juan Bautista de Coscomatepec, Veracruz, Mexico in May 2002, to adore the Lord in the Holy Eucharist and to pray for all peoples, especially those in this diocese.
 In May 2018, the Sisters’ new home dedicated to intercessory prayer, The Mater Ecclesiae Monastery, opened on the Cathedral of St. Joseph campus.
 The Sisters’ home for their first 16 years of ministry in the Diocese was the Monastery of Our Lady of Guadalupe and Saint Joseph located in the former Cathedral of St. Joseph rectory.

-Blessed Mother Mary Magdalene of the Incarnation was born in Italy on April 16, 1770 as Caterina Sordini.
+Blessed Mother Magdalene of the Incarnation was born in Italy on April 16, 1770 as Caterina Sordini.
 She had a lively temperament and after sustaining some injuries in some childish escapades, Caterina began to settle down.
 She became engaged to a young man in the village, Alfonso Cacece.

 There, her reflection was blurred and faded, and in its place, she saw in her mind’s eye Christ hanging from the cross and irresistible words came inviting her to exclusive love and devotion.
 This profound experience caused her to faint and when she recovered she was a changed young woman.
 After consulting with her spiritual director and parents, Caterina joined the Franciscan Tertiaries in lschia di Castro.
 There she began religious life as Sister Mary Magdalene of the Incarnation.

-During the novitiate with the Franciscans, Sister Mary had another vision.
+During the novitiate with the Franciscans, Sister Mary Magdalene had another vision.
 This time she foresaw that she would found an order dedicated to perpetual adoration.
 Sister went on to make her vows with the Fransiscans.
 Eventually she became the Mother Abbess.
 It was in her second term as Abbess that she gained permission to found the Sisters of Perpetual Adoration.